Jurickson Profar Player Props: Rockies vs. Reds

 Reds Pitching Rankings

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.89).
+- The Reds' 4.87 team ERA ranks 27th among all league pitching staffs.

-- The Reds rank 22nd in baseball in home runs surrendered (90 total, 1.3 per game).
+- The Reds rank 22nd in baseball in home runs given up (91 total, 1.2 per game).

-- Williamson (1-0 with a 5.40 ERA and 22 strikeouts in 31 2/3 innings pitched) makes the start for the Reds, his seventh of the season.
+- Lively gets the start for the Reds, his seventh of the season.
+He is 4-4 with a 4.07 ERA and 41 strikeouts through 42 2/3 innings pitched.

-- In his last outing on Wednesday against the Kansas City Royals, the left-hander threw five innings, allowing three earned runs while surrendering seven hits.
+- In his last outing on Thursday against the Kansas City Royals, the right-hander tossed 5 2/3 innings, allowing two earned runs while surrendering 10 hits.

-- In six games this season, the 25-year-old has a 5.40 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .260 to opposing batters.
+- The 31-year-old has an ERA of 4.07, with 8.8 strikeouts per nine innings, in eight games this season.
+Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.